ampproject/amphtml/extensions/amp-bind/amp-bind.md

 #### Defining macros with `amp-bind-macro`

-`amp-bind` expression fragments can be reused by defining an `amp-bind-macro`.
-The `amp-bind-macro` element allows you to define an expression that takes zero or more arguments and references the current state.
-A macro can be invoked like a function by referencing its `id` attribute value from anywhere in your doc.
+Reuse `amp-bind` expression fragments by defining an `amp-bind-macro`.
+The `amp-bind-macro` element allows an expression that takes zero or more arguments and references the current state.
+Invoke `amp-bind-macros` like a function, referencing the `id` attribute value from anywhere in the document.

 [example preview="inline" playground="true" imports="amp-bind"]